(214) 466-7391

 • Ankle surgery options include ligament reconstruction, fracture repair, cartilage repair or transplant, and, when appropriate, ankle replacement in partnership with specialized facilities.

-We are conveniently located near I-635 and Hwy 80, in Sunnyvale, and serve the greater Dallas, Texas area.
+Conveniently located near I-635 and Hwy 80 in Sunnyvale, serving East Dallas and the greater North Texas area.

 Discounts for First Responders